Loremly/Nebula/README.md

 This project is licensed under the GPL-3.0 License - see the [license.md](https://github.com/Loremly/Nebula/blob/main/LICENSE.MD) file for more details.

 ## Support
-Join our Community on [Discord](https://discord.com/invite/UZ3TRN6ffu)
+Join our fun little Community on [Discord](https://discord.com/invite/UZ3TRN6ffu) for support, or just to hang out!